iotaledger/iota.rs/docs/libraries/python/examples.md

 ```

 Each `transaction` includes the following set of information:
-* `inputs`: list of valid `outputs` that should be used to fund the given operation.
-Those outputs will be spent and once the message is confirmed, those outputs are not valid anymore.
+* `inputs`: list of valid `outputs` that should be used to fund the given message.
+Those `outputs` will be spent and once the message is confirmed, those outputs are not valid anymore.
 Outputs are uniquely referenced via `transaction_id` and inner `index`.
-At least one output has to be given with enough balance to source all `outputs`
+At least one output has to be given with enough balance to source all `outputs` of the given message
 * `outputs`: list of IOTA address(es) and related amount(s) the input `outputs` should be split among.
 Based on this information, new `UTXO` entities (outputs) are being created
 * `unlock_blocks`: it includes a transaction signature(s) (currently based on `Ed25519` scheme) that proofs token ownership based on a valid seed.
-Needless to say, only valid seed owner is able to correctly sign the given transaction and proofs ownership of tokens under the given output(s).
+Needless to say, only valid seed owner is able to correctly sign the given transaction and proofs the ownership of tokens under the given output(s).
 Each input `output` has to have a corresponding `unblock_block` entry in case more `outputs` are used to fund the operation either using the given signature or as a reference to existing signature
-* `payload`: each `SignedTransaction` can include additional payload(s) such as `IndexationPayload`, etc. Meaning, any value-based messages can also contain arbitrary data
+* `payload`: each `SignedTransaction` can include additional payload(s) such as `IndexationPayload`, etc. Meaning, any value-based messages can also contain arbitrary data and its key index.
+It is also an example how individual payloads can be encapsulated on different levels of concern

 Sending value-based messages is also very straightforward process.

 As a minimum, it needs a valid seed, output addresses and amount.
-The method finds valid output(s) that can be used to fund the given amount(s), the unspent amount is sent to the same address:
+The method finds valid output(s) that can be used to fund the given amount(s) and the unspent amount is sent to the same address:

 ```python
 {{#include ../../../bindings/python/examples/09_transaction.py}}